Gastronomy of Quindío

 Desserts & drinks with origin

 Panela sweets, Andean fruits, and coffee-forward treats for cool afternoons.
+Each card now opens its matching recipe.

 Mazamorra with panela